 What class formats are available?

-The Master’s in Counseling program may be completed online or residentially on our Huntington, IN campus.
-All students, including online students, are required to attend a one-time 3 day intensive.
-The intensive meets on our Huntington campus in late August prior to the Fall semester.
+You can complete the Master of Arts in clinical mental health counseling program completely online or opt for a residential experience, which includes face-to-face classes.
+Face-to-face classes take place on our Huntington, Indiana, campus.
+All students, including online students, are required to attend a one-time three-day intensive.
+The intensive meets on our Huntington campus in late August prior to the fall semester.

-Generally, residential courses meet Monday through Thursday from either 2:30-5:00 p.m. or 6-8:30 p.m.
-Each class meets one time each week for two-and-a-half hours.
+Generally, residential experience (face-to-face) courses meet Monday through Thursday from either 2:30-5:00 p.m. or 6:00-8:30 p.m.
+Each class meets one time each week for two and a half hours.

 What is the normal course load required?
 How much time will I need to commit to this program?

-Taking 10-12 credits per semester keeps you on track to complete the program in 2 years for the Counseling program.
-A standard 3 year plan is also available for working adults.
-Graduate-level courses typically require a heavy load of reading and writing, and students should plan to dedicate 3-5 hours per course outside of class time to complete assignments.
+Taking 10-12 credits per semester keeps you on track to complete the counseling program in two years.
+A standard three-year plan is also available for working adults.
+Graduate-level courses typically require a heavy load of reading and writing, and students should plan to dedicate three to five hours per course outside of class time to complete assignments.

 May I enroll as a part-time student?

-Yes, you are more than welcome to work through the program at your own pace.
+Yes.
+You are more than welcome to work through the program at your own pace.
 We completely understand that because of other responsibilities and commitments, full time is not possible for every student.
-Part-time status would be considered 3-6 credits per semester.
-The full program must be completed within 7 years of initial enrollment.
+Part-time status would include three to six credits per semester, and you would need to complete the full program within seven years of initial enrollment.

 Yes.
 The academic year includes a fall semester, spring semester, and two summer terms.
-Fall and spring semesters last 15 weeks each, and each summer term is 7 weeks.
+Fall and spring semesters last 15 weeks each, and each summer term is seven weeks.
 We believe that this provides the best opportunity for students to achieve skills, knowledge, acquisition, and application.
-Online courses last 7 weeks each instead of 15 weeks.
+Online courses last seven weeks each instead of 15 weeks.

-Current tuition and fee costs can be found HERE Huntington University does offer Graduate Assistantships and discounts through various on-campus and off-campus partners.
+You can find current tuition and fee costs HERE.
+Huntington University offers graduate assistantships and discounts through various on-campus and off-campus partners.
 Take time to explore these options with your Admissions Representative.

 Is financial aid available?